 The following information must be included in the Articles of Organization:

 - Name of the LLC, address of the principal office, email address (optional), and phone number

 - Name and address of the registered agent

-- Articles that are out of date are no longer effective (if not immediate)
+- Articles that are out of date are no longer practical (if not immediate)